jwattier/personal-blogdown/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I am experienced professional with a background in financial accounting currently working as a data engineer at Q2 eBanking.
-I use Python, SQL, Spark and other tools to transform and interact with data as part of large scale implementation products for our analytics platform.
+I use Python, SQL, Spark and other tools to transform and process data as part of large scale implementation projects.